-An incredible XI of players left out of David Beckham’s best team-mates XI
+A world-class XI of players left out of David Beckham’s best teammates XI

-After playing for Manchester United, Real Madrid, AC Milan and PSG, David Beckham was undoubtedly blessed by some incredible team-mates.
+Playing for Manchester United, Real Madrid, AC Milan and PSG, David Beckham was undoubtedly blessed with some incredible team-mates.

-Beckham’s incredible best Xl of his team-mates consisting of Peter Schmeichel; Gary Neville, Alessandro Nesta, Paolo Maldini, Roberto Carlos; Roy Keane, Paul Scholes, Luis Figo, Zinedine Zidane; Ronaldinho and Ronaldo.
+Beckham’s incredible best Xl of his team-mates consisted of Peter Schmeichel; Gary Neville, Alessandro Nesta, Paolo Maldini, Roberto Carlos; Roy Keane, Paul Scholes, Luis Figo, Zinedine Zidane; Ronaldinho and Ronaldo.

 This got us thinking of the best XI of players he excluded and we present them to you in a 4-4-2 diamond formation.